-This will paste the "DCIM" folder (and all the image files it contains) into your "Documents" (Windows 8, Windows 7, Windows Vista) or "My Documents" (Windows XP) folder.
+This will paste the "DCIM" folder (and all the image files it contains) into your "Documents" folder.
 You now have a copy of the files that are in camera memory on your computer.

-12. After you finish copying images, disconnect the camera from the computer.
+After you finish copying images, disconnect the camera from the computer.